The Cause

 • From 1981 to 2018, an estimated 1,232,346 Americans were diagnosed with AIDS.
 Of those, over 700,000 have died.

-• In 2020, young people aged 13-24 accounted for 20% of all new HIV diagnoses.
-Young gay and bisexual men accounted for 84% of all new HIV diagnoses in people aged 13-24 in 2020.
+• In 2022, young people aged 13-34 accounted for more than half (56%) of all new HIV diagnoses.
+Young gay and bisexual men accounted for 84% of all new HIV diagnoses in people aged 13-34 in 2022.
 Young Black/African American gay and bisexual men are even more severely affected, representing 53% of new HIV diagnoses among young gay and bisexual men.

 • A 2019 systematic review and meta-analysis found that an estimated 14% of transgender women have HIV.
 By race/ethnicity, an estimated 44% of black/African American transgender women, 26% of Hispanic/Latina transgender women, and 7% of white transgender women have HIV.